Reporting Crimes and Other Emergencies

 Reporting to University Officials

 We encourage all members of Penn State New Kensington community to report all crimes and other emergencies to the Department of Police Services, the Office of Student Affairs, the Security Office, or the Upper Burrell Police Department, in a timely manner.
 The Department of Police Services should be notified of any crime, whether or not an investigation continues, to assure the University can assess any and all security concerns and inform the community if there is a significant threat to the University community.

 The University has installed emergency phones in all elevators located on campus.
 The elevator phones ring Police Services during normal work hours.
 After normal business hours, the calls are forwarded to a mobile phone carried by campus security officers.

-If you are interested in reporting a crime anonymously, you can utilize the Penn State Silent Witness program, which can be accessed through: http://www.police.psu.edu/witness/.
+If you are interested in reporting a crime, you can utilize the Penn State online reporting form, which can be accessed through: http://police.psu.edu/feature/report-crime.
 By policy, we do not attempt to trace the origin of the person who submits this form, unless such is deemed necessary for public safety.
-You can also submit tips through Pennsylvania Crime Stoppers at 1-800-4-PA-TIPS or via the Pennsylvania Crime Stoppers’ website (http://www.pacrimestoppers.org/crimestoppers).
+You can also submit tips through Pennsylvania Crime Stoppers at 1-800-4-PA-TIPS or via the Pennsylvania Crime Stoppers’ website (https://www.crimewatchpa.com/crimestoppers/submit-tip).

 Reporting to Other Campus Security Authorities